kunterbunt2/project-hub/README.md

 # Issues

+- sometimes adding a story and two tasks will add additionally one task.
 - changing assignment must also change hidden dependencies
 - some tests fail with java.awt.HeadlessException.
 - some ai filter test fail all the time, as the tests are vague.